jdtsmith/speedrect/README.md

 ## Hints

 A rectangle is just a _region_ (point and mark), specially interpreted.
-While marking rectangles, you can `C-x C-x` to bring point to any of the rectangles four corners.
-This is useful to make changes to appropriate side of the selected region.
+While marking rectangles, you can `C-x C-x` to cycle point among any of the rectangle's four corners.
+This is useful to make changes to the appropriate side of the selected region.

 Use calc, it's super-powerful: